Block-setting crane: Parkes' Titan

-Although, like many Victorian cranes, named allegorically as a 'Titan', the design had more in common with the later 'Hercules' design than the later hammerhead 'Titan'.
+Although, like many Victorian cranes, named allegorically as a 'Titan', the design had more in common with the 'Hercules' design than the later hammerhead 'Titan'.
 This may have been the first crane to be so named.

 Moa

 Jib cranes were rarely used for block setting as they had insufficient lifting capacity.
 One of the first to do so was Moa, used for construction of a breakwater at the new port of Oamaru, New Zealand in 1872.
-Weather conditions here in the Pacific Ocean meant that there was no calm Summer season for building and so a crane was needed which could lift 40 tons, was rail-mounted to allow easy movement, and could also make heavy lifts whilst still 'F.O.R.' (free on rails), rather than having to be wheeled into place, then raised on rigid blocks before lifting.
+Weather conditions here in the Pacific Ocean meant that there was no calm summer season for building and so a crane was needed which could lift 40 tons, was rail-mounted to allow easy movement, and could also make heavy lifts whilst still 'F.O.R.' (free on rails), rather than more slowly having to be wheeled into place, then raised on rigid blocks before lifting.
 Although railway steam cranes were becoming common at this time, they had lifting capacities only half this and needed to be blocked up first.
 Owing to a lack of local stone, the breakwater was built from concrete blocks, cast on site, using cement brought from England.
 This breakwater work may also have been the site of the world's first concrete mixer.